-Finders, Keepers: From diamonds to emeralds, the United States is full of buried bling
+Finders, Keepers: From diamonds to emeralds, the US is full of buried bling

 A man fills up buckets with dirt while hunting for diamonds at Crater Diamonds State Park in Murfreesboro, Arkansas.
 (Reuters/Corbis )